• Skip to main content

 Students must complete 3 hours from this category.

-Choose one course from 3000 or 4000 level ENG literature courses.
+Choose one course from 3000 or 4000 level ENG or ENGL literature courses.

 English Department Electives (3 hours of Non-PWR Courses)